-Common Nighthawks are most likely to be seen during surveys because these bird are more crepuscular than other nightjar species, meaning they are most active at dawn and dusk.
-Common Nighthawks become active approximately 30 minutes before sunset, and remain active until 60 or 90 minutes after sunset.
-Nighthawks forage for insect prev during sustained-flight . much like swallows and swifts.
+Common Nighthawks are most likely to be seen during surveys because these birds are more crepuscular than other nightjar species, meaning they are most active at dawn and dusk.
+Common Nighthawks become approximately 30 active minutes before sunset, and remain active until 60 or 90 minutes after sunset.
+Nighthawks forage for insect prev during sustained-flight. much like swallows and swifts.
 Their bright white wing bars are a tell-tale way to identify this species in flight.